raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 Under the hood, every match compiles through a single decision-tree pipeline based on Maranget 2008.[^maranget] For integer-literal cascades, LLVM's `simplifycfg` pass folds the chain into a `switch` and a jump table when profitable.
 The opcode dispatcher above lands as a jump table without the front-end having to emit `switch` itself.

 ### Where this is going

+This post is more of a first conversation than a tour.
+There's plenty I didn't get to: the parameter mode system in real depth, the exclusivity rule, generics, Jam's own comptime, the standard library, allocator systems, the panic model, MLIR exploration for the GPU codegen pipeline (Chris Lattner, if you're by any chance reading this post, I am a big fan), the Rust ABI work for FFI, the path to a self-hosted compiler, and a handful of other things.
+Each will get its own post as the language settles.

 Jam isn't public yet.
 The compiler exists and runs, but I'm holding the language back from a wider release while I work on the things that make it usable day to day: a stable surface, a package manager, an LSP, a formatter, the rest of the tooling you only notice when it isn't there.
 Shipping a language without that is shipping a sharp edge, and I'd rather take the time.